jingleheimer-schmidt/automatic-discharge-defense/README.md

 # Overview
 This mod adds a discharge defense equipment that automatically triggers when enemies are nearby.
-It can be crafted by combining a standard discharge defense with a remote and an advanced circuit.
+It can be crafted by combining a standard discharge defense with an advanced circuit and raw fish.

 ---------------------
 # Translation